UBC-MDS/TransLink/notes/presentation/ppt_caps.md

        - Geographic location
        - ...

-- Within specific categorical features (such as claim type codes), are there specific clusters or groupings that are particularly noteworthy for having worse or better claims experience?
+- Within specific categorical features (such as claim type codes), are there specific clusters or groupings that are particularly noteworthy for having worse or better claims/accident experience?

+*** pnotes
+- The ... refer to other potential predictors of accident experience
+- Categorical features include claim type codes (ATPA codes which are well defined categorical codes, and ATPA code descriptions that are written manually by a human)

 ---
 ## High Level Data Descriptions